shivamchawla29june/cesium-project/README.md

 1. Clicking on the add button does create an entry but I did not want to keep sending request to the DB so created a submit button for single entry.
 Add Button creates an entry in the frontend but submit creates an entry in the DB
 2. New Material details are not taken into account until their entry is created in the DB.
 I was not completely sure about the user requirement in this case.
+3. The best option would have been to store all the states using Redux.(Was too far into the project to make these changes due to time constraint)

+### Project Timeline

+I spend roughly 3.5 hours on the project.

+20-30 mins - Planning the components and deciding on the DB(DB was taken based on convienence as I had some experience working on Firebase)

+30-40 mins - Working on the Single Material Container

+15-20 mins - Working on the Material List Container

+50 mins - Working on Materials Container(Connection with Firebase included)

+30-35 mins - Working on CSS of all the components and containers

+30 mins - Working on Add and Delete Button Functionality

+30-45 mins - Fixing bugs and starting with unit tests.

 ### Further Additions and Improvements